-We asked some of the country's top experts to reveal what they consider simple, quick and inexpensive routes to the fountain of youth (which you should ultimately drink from using a glass; read on to learn why).
+Eat This, Not That!
+Health asked some of the country's top experts to reveal what they consider simple, quick and inexpensive routes to the fountain of youth (which you should ultimately drink from using a glass; read on to learn why).

 "Squinting your eyes for long periods of time can lead to wrinkles around the eyes," says Anthony Kouri, MD, an orthopedic surgeon at the University of Toledo Medical Center.
 "Not using sunglasses, or using outdated glasses or contacts, causes us to squint more and creates wrinkles."

-Recommendation: "It is best to use sunglasses with UV protection when outside and to make sure your prescription glasses are updated," says Kouri.
+The Rx: "It is best to use sunglasses with UV protection when outside and to make sure your prescription glasses are updated," says Kouri.